FormerLurker/ArcWelderLib/readme.md

 * Example: ```ArcWelder "C:\thing.gcode" --default-xyz-precision=5```

 #### Default E Precision
-Arc Welder outputs fixed precision for the E parameter (extruder travel).
+ArcWelder outputs fixed precision for the E parameter (extruder travel).
 99% of the time the default of 5 decimal places is what you want.
 If you need (want) more or less precision, you can alter this value.
 In general, I do not recommend a value below 3 or above 5.

 Note, that when combined with the --allow-dynamic-precision argument, this represents the minimum precision.
-It will grow if Arc Welder encounters gcode commands with a higher precision.
+It will grow if ArcWelder encounters gcode commands with a higher precision.

 **Important Note**: Some firmware isn't capable of executing gcodes that are too long.
 Increasing the precision will produce longer gcodes.
 See the Maximum Gcode Length section for more details.